HTO3/Hto3.DateTimeHelpers/README.md

 ### AmountDaysInMonth

-Return the amount of days in the month
+Return the amount of days in the month.

 ```csharp
 //Date used only to extract the year and month